andreaaguiar/pysec-toolkit/README.md

   - `paramiko` - For SSH operations
   - `scapy` - For network scanning
   - `tqdm` - For progress bars
-  - `urllib3` - HTTP client (used by requests)
-  - `dnspython` - For DNS operations in subdomain enumeration

 You can install all dependencies using: